carlfranklin/LogicGame/README.md

 We need JavaScript to set the focus to the hint filter input tag and also for the confetti flourish at the end which I got from https://www.codehim.com/animation-effects/javascript-confetti-explosion-effect/

-Add the following script tag to the *_Host.cshtml* file at line 34:
+Add the following script tag to the *Pages/_Host.cshtml* file at line 33:

 ```java
 <script>